yabinmeng/pulsar_reusable_poc/README.md

 A copy of this data can be found from [raw_data/sensor_telemetry.csv](raw_data/sensor_telemetry.csv)

-## Messaging and Processing Capabilities
+## 2.2.
+Messaging and Processing Capabilities

+With the above use case, we want to demonstrate a comprehensive list of messaging and streaming processing capabilities as listed below:

+*

-# Develop and Deploy Applications
+# 3. Develop and Deploy Applications

-# Deploy the Infrastructure
+# 4. Deploy the Infrastructure

-## Use Astra Streaming as the Infrastructure
+## 4.1.
+Use Astra Streaming as the Infrastructure

-## Use Luna Streaming as the Infrastructure
+## 4.2.
+Use Luna Streaming as the Infrastructure

-### Deploy K8s Cluster
+### 4.2.1.
+Deploy K8s Cluster

-### Deploy the Pulsar cluster
+### 4.2.2.
+Deploy the Pulsar cluster